PaulRichez/strapi-upload-permission/README.md

 ## 🚀 &nbsp; _Overview_

-this plugin gives the possibility to protect the file download route which is normally public
+this plugin gives the possibility to protect the file download route which is normally public.

+Test : 4.25.1 => ok | 4.3.6 => ok (node18 | node16)

 ## ⏳ &nbsp; _Installation_